pkarsy/AutomaticSchoolBellTimer/README.md

 WARNING SOME SECTIONS ARE NOT READY YET
 IN PURTICLAR THE NEW GPIO SYSTEM SO DONT USE FOR A WHILE

-# gia na min sozei tin katastasi ton PIN se kathe ON OFF
-SetOption0 0

 ![SchoolTimer](timer.png)

 ### WARNING
 **WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
 KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** Ask a licenced technician to do the mains connection.

-### Goals
+### Characteristics
 - Very accurate, using NTP(Network Time Protocol).
 This also means that the time never needs to be set manually.
 - Time Zone and Automatic Daylight Savings Time.
 - Resistant to Network disconnections and power outages.
 The module keeps accurate time on such occasions, and only needs to connect the Internet to fix the time drift (less than 1 sec per week without Internet).
 We use a dedicated DS3231 module(backed by a lithium coin cell) for this.
-- Easy to control via PC or mobile.
+- Easy configuration via PC or mobile.
-- With the option of MQTT, it can also be monitored and controlled outside of the local network.
-- Ability to use more than 1 timetables even different bells (see dedicated paragraph)
 - As few parts as possible, no PCB, and no soldering at all (if we choose an ESP32 board with presoldered headers).
 - Reliable hardware.
 It is expected to work for years and years to come.
 The minimal part count and the airtight enclosure is hepling on this.
 - Reliable software.
 Minimal dependencies on external services.
 It can tolerate power outages and MONTHS of WIFI anavailability before the time drift becomes noticeable.
 The CR2032 coin cell will probably work for 10 years and probably more (discharges only when not in mains power).
-There is no dependency for MQTT server, whom we dont now if it is working or even exists years later (see the dedicated section for MQTT).
 - Very low cost (See the list with materials below)
+- With the **option** of MQTT, it can also be monitored and controlled outside of the local network.
+Even when enabled, there is still no dependency for MQTT for norman operation.
+This is important as we dont now if MQTT it is working or even the server exists years later (see the dedicated section).
+- (Rarelly needed) Ability to use more than 1 timetables even different bells.
+See the dedicated paragraph.
 - Free software.
 Both tasmota and the berry script are open source with very permissive licences.

 ### Step 1.
 Connect the electronic parts just like the above schematic.
 The instructions and the pinout are for the DEVkit-30pin board(is ESP32 based).
 For other boards see the dedicated section below, especialy what Pins you can use.
 A [terminal adapter](https://duckduckgo.com/?q=esp32+screw+terminal+adapter&t=lm&iar=images&iax=images&ia=images) can make the assembly even easier.
-We need the ESP32 board, a DS3231 module a Solid state relay, 1 or 2 optional LEDs (they can be bought ready precabled with the resistor) and a quality USB **DATA** cable.
+We need the ESP32 board, a DS3231 module a Solid state relay, 1 optional LED (can be bought ready precabled with the resistor) and a quality USB **DATA** cable.

 Note that I only have tested (and I have tested it for years) the project with o [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
 It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
 See the section **Relays and SSR** for more info.
 Although unlikely both can have failures so it is not a bad idea to have a spear SSR/relay.
-There are rumors on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells, simply because the thyristor inside is bigger.
-Probably a varistor will help, I leave this for the future.
+There are rumors on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells.
+There is a dedicated paragraph on how to protect the SSR/Relay.

 ### Step 2.
 Tasmota installation.
 This is a very short guide, for more info go to the Tasmota installation page.